Employee Assignments

 Step 1: Select Task Type

-Choose from 8 task types.
+Choose one of the three task types the form supports: Scanning, Picking, or Put Away.
 Each type shows different scope fields relevant to that workflow.
 See the Task Types Reference below for details on each.

 Step 2: Select Warehouse